Avram Specification

 A codelist is

 A code is a non-empty string.
-A code definition is a JSON object with optional keys:
+A code definition is either a string or a JSON object with optional keys:

 External validation rules

-An Avram Schema MAY include references to additional validation rules with key checks at the root level, at field schedules, and at subfield schedules.
-The value of this keys MUST be an string or a JSON array of strings.
-Strings SHOULD be URIs.
+An Avram Schema MAY include references to additional validation rules with key rules at the root level, at field schedules, and at subfield schedules to check additional data types or integrity constraints.
+The value of this keys MUST be an array of strings or arbitrary JSON objects.
+String elements MUST NOT be equal to names of validation rules but they SHOULD be URIs.

 Example